 - In Frozen, Elsa first wore her hair in a tight braid which she put into a bun (a metaphor for her reserved and hidden nature).
-By the time embraces her new life as the Snow Queen she tossles her hair and lets her braid hang over her sholder.
+By the time embraces her new life as the Snow Queen she tousles her hair and lets her braid hang over her shoulder.

 Film - Live Action